Linksys: Routers

-WRT54G2 router was a restyled version of the WRT54G containing the expected firewall features that protect from hackers that may try to access its network.
-It supports the same 802.11b/g wifi standards.

 First announced in 2020, Linksys began marketing home-based Linksys smart routers and Velop Mesh Wi-Fi.

 In April 2021, launched its first Wi-Fi 6E-certified systems, including Hydra Pro 6E router and the Atlas Max 6E mesh system.
 In January 2022, Linksys launched Hydra Pro 6, a scaled-back version of the 6E model.

 Wi-Fi systems

 The Linksys Intelligent Mesh line, Velop, combines Linksys software and hardware to provide higher connection speeds throughout a location by using nodes with dynamic networking capabilities.
 Linksys in 2019, with the Linksys Aware line, was first to release mesh nodes as motion sensors, utilizing Wi-Fi signals without having to rely on other sensor devices.

 Linksys markets Wi-Fi extenders that work with most Wi-Fi and ISP routers, including dual or tri-band units, and plug-in devices that eliminate Wi-Fi dead zones by wirelessly communicating with a router.